xHelenx/rl-chess/README.md

 ![DRL for MAS](readme_figs/Helen_Haase_FW2_Poster.png)

 ## Usage of the repository
 To support the usage of the repository, an example notebook *example_notebook.ipynb*  is prepared and can be located in the src/ folder.
 Below the folder structure is shown.
 A few example datasets are added for testing.
+The best way to get started is to look into the  *example_notebook.ipynb* and read along.
+Afterwards it should be easier to change experiment setups and add new extensions.

     📦project